NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 The obtained shape-from-shading terrain should be studied carefully to see if it shows any systematic shift or rotation compared to the initial LOLA gridded terrain.
-For that, the SfS terrain can be overlayed as a georeferenced image on top of the initial terrain in ``stereo_gui``, and the SfS terrain can be toggled on and off.
+For that, the SfS terrain can be overlayed as a hillshaded and georeferenced image on top of the initial terrain in ``stereo_gui``, and the SfS terrain can be toggled on and off.

 If a shift is found, another step of alignment can be used.
 This time one can do features-based alignment rather than based on